All Episodes

 Well, I'm glad you're doing it.

-I hope other states follow through uh as well.
+I hope other states follow through as well.

-All right, quick break more with South Dakota Governor Christy Nome on the other side on the Super Tuesday.
+All right, quick break more with South Dakota Governor Christy Noam on the other side on the Super Tuesday.

-I will continue now with South Dakota Governor Christy Nomas with us on the Super Tuesday.
+We continue now with South Dakota Governor Kristi Nomas with us on the Super Tuesday.

-Let me play a clip of of Joe Biden saying about the border that now remember in the first hundred days of his administration, he undid all the the policies of President Trump.
+Let me play a clip of Joe Biden saying about the border that, now remember, in the first hundred days of his administration, he undid all the policies of President Trump.

-He inherited the the most secure borders in modern history, and then he bragged about and Mayorcus bragged about the list was so long they couldn't even list it all of all of the Trump policies they rescinded.
+And then he bragged about, and Majorkas bragged about, the list was so long they couldn't even list it all of all of the Trump policies they rescinded.

-And and they've lied to us for three straight years, and now he's saying, Well, Republicans, they won't help me.
+And now he's saying, well, Republicans, they won't help me.

 They won't give me the authority.